DjwackoCdmx/wackowebdj/README.md

-# Welcome to your Lovable project
+# Welcome to your Dj Wacko project

 ## Project info

-**URL**: (URL removida)
+**URL**: https://Dj Wacko.dev/projects/aeb9f239-ed37-452c-8ff8-7ad1a37dc321

 ## How can I edit this code?

 There are several ways of editing your application.

-**Use Lovable**
+**Use Dj Wacko**

-Simply visit the [Dj WAcko]((URL removida)) and start prompting.
+Simply visit the [Dj Wacko Project](https://Dj Wacko.dev/projects/aeb9f239-ed37-452c-8ff8-7ad1a37dc321) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Dj Wacko will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in Dj Wacko.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)